What is Wellpride?

 Regardless of your method, our specially-designed bottle allows you to easily measure and pour the recommended daily dose.

 How long does it take to start seeing results?

-Wellpride is not a quick fix.
-Because it takes time for the omega-3 fatty acids to get fully absorbed into the cells, it can take several months to get concrete results, although most horse owners report noticing changes within 6 to 12 weeks.
+It takes time for the omega-3 fatty acids to be fully absorbed into the cells, and it can take several months to see concrete results.
+Most horse owners report noticeable changes within 6 to 12 weeks.

 Should dosing be adjusted by weight or illness?

 For the average 1000 pound adult horse, the recommended daily maintenance dose of Wellpride is one ounce.

 Just like other supplements and medications, this amount can be adjusted according to the weight of your horse.
 We recommend the following:

 - Ponies or foals: 3/4 – 1/2 oz.